zachpinto/walmart-proximity/README.md

     - Proposed further studies with additional variables and refined models.
     - Recommended exploring other retail chains for comparative analysis.

-## Appendix
-- **Technical Details**:
-    - Detailed the methodologies and tools used in data processing and analysis.
-- **References**:
-    - Cited all data sources, research papers, and other materials referenced in the project.

 ## Project Organization
 ------------